 - Any condition that has a probability of unconsciousness

 The questionnaire also will reveal medical items that are Relative Or Temporary Risks.
 These items may cause a moderate risk increase.
 As with the severe risk, a physician is required to make a clinical assessment of the diver.
-The exam will determine if the condition warrants no diving or if the increased risk are acceptable.
+The exam will determine if the condition warrants no diving or if the increased risk is acceptable.
 A diver or student should not dive until they have had a dive medical.

 The following conditions are some that may disqualify you from diving until a medical assessment is made: